gayatrip7/gayatrip7.github.io/_pages/cv.md

 Teaching
 ======
-* Teaching assistant in second semester 2021-22, for the course Database Management Systems
+* Teaching assistant for the course Database Management Systems
+* Teaching assistant for the course Computer Architecture
+* Teaching assistant for the course Computer Networks

 Service and leadership